DarkWinzo/Queen-AI/README.md

 </div>

 ```
-This Menu os only Available Bot Owner Number.So Use Mod Whatsapp For Better Experience...
+This Menu os only Available Bot Owner Number.
+So Use Mod Whatsapp For Better Experience...
 ```

 ```
 Menu Command ==> .setting-menu
 ```
+**For Looking Queen-AI All Commands**

 > Advance Chat gpt AI Whatsapp Bot